-Our parent, BioXcel, has granted stock options to its employees under its own Equity Incentive Plan.
-Stock-based compensation expense from the BioXcel plan is allocated to us over the required service period over which those stock option awards vest and are based the on time spent for our activities compared to BioXcel activities which is the same basis used for allocation of salary costs.
+BioXcel has granted stock options to its employees under its own equity incentive plan, or the BioXcel Plan.
+Stock-based compensation expense from awards granted under the BioXcel Plan is allocated to BTI over the required service period over which those stock option awards vest, and is based upon the percentage of time the award recipient spent working on our activities compared to BioXcel activities, which is the same basis used for allocation of salary costs.

 The BioXcel stock option awards are valued at fair value on the date of grant and that fair value is recognized over the requisite service period.
 The estimated fair value of these BioXcel stock option awards was determined using the Black Scholes option pricing model on the date of grant.
+Stock based awards to non-employees are remeasured at fair value each financial reporting date until vesting is complete.
 Significant judgment and estimates were used to estimate the fair value of these awards, as they are not publicly traded.

-Total compensation, inclusive of base salary, fringe benefits and share-based compensation are charged to us at actual cost determined based upon the relative percentage of time utilized on our matters.
-A significant component of total compensation relates to the stock options issued by BioXcel.
-As such, because the awards are not based on our shares, they are re-measured at fair value at each reporting period until the awards vest.
-Significant judgment, estimates and pricing models were used to estimate the fair value of these awards, as the underlying shares in BioXcel are not publicly traded.
 Our estimation of fair value of the awards considered recent transactions entered into by BioXcel, relevant industry and comparable public company data.
 Since BioXcel is a non-public entity, the majority of the inputs used to estimate the fair value of the common stock option awards are considered level 3 due to their unobservable nature.
-Each option award is subject to specified vesting schedules and requirements (a mix of time-based, performance-based and corporate event-based, including financing events).
-Compensation expense will be charged to us by BioXcel over the required service period to earn the award which is expected to be up to four years, subject to the achievement of performance and event-based vesting requirements.
-For the years ended December 31, 2016 and 2015 we have incurred share-based compensation expense of \$671,000 and \$182,000, respectively.
-For the six months ended 30, 2017 and June 30, 2016 our share based compensation expense in our statement of operations.
+Each option award is subject to specified vesting schedules and requirements (a mix of time-based, and corporate event-based, including financing events).
+Compensation expense is charged to us by BioXcel over the required service period to earn the award which is expected to be up to four years, subject to the achievement of time and event-based vesting requirements.
+For the years ended December 31, 2017 and 2016 we have incurred share-based compensation expense related to equity awards granted by BioXcel totaling \$439,000 and \$671,000, respectively.
+We have recorded these charges as research and development and general and administrative expense in our statement of operations.

-2017 Equity Incentive Plan
+BioXcel Therapeutics, Inc. 2017 Equity Incentive Plan

 Our board of directors adopted the 2017 Equity Incentive Plan, or the Plan, on August 22, 2017.
 The Plan will expire on August 22, 2027.
 The purpose of the Plan is to attract and retain key personnel and to provide a means for directors, officers, managers, employees, consultants and advisors to acquire and maintain an interest in our company, which interest may be measured by reference to the value of its common stock.
-The details of the Plan are explained in the "Executive and Director Compensation" section.
+The details of the Plan are explained in the section titled "Executive and Director Compensation."